Gawai Dayak: After dinner

 After dinner, celebrations are less formal.
-A tree of life (ranyai) is erected in the centre of the gallery to symbolize the ritual shrine with valuable fruits.
+A tree of life (ranyai) is erected in the centre of the gallery to symbolise the ritual shrine with valuable fruits.
 Around it, performances of the ngajat dance, sword dance (bepencha) or self-defence martial art (bekuntau) are performed after some symbolic traditional activities.
 The first order among the activities after dinner is the badigir, a lining up of elders and/or guests if any according to their social rank.
 A tabak (chalice) of food and drinks is offered to each elder in the line up by a few women of high social rank in the longhouse, normally a wife offering to her husband.
 A group of women in costumes led by an expert sings a pantun (praise song) befitting the status of each elder while offering a jalong (bowl) of tuak and some tabas (delicacies) to several key elders with some outstanding life achievement.

-The chief among them will then be requested to symbolically split open a coconut. which symbolises the skull trophies traditionally treasured by the Iban Dayak because the skull is believed to present various types of valuable seeds for men, be they for farming or procreation purposes.
+The chief among them will then be requested to symbolically split open a coconut which symbolises the skull trophies traditionally treasured by the Iban Dayak because the skull is believed to present various types of valuable seeds for men, be they for farming or procreation purposes.
 In more elaborate events, the chief warrior will perform the symbolic act of clearing the pathway (ngerandang jalai).
 He is then followed by his warriors in performing the symbolic act of hand-railing the pathway (ngelalau jalai).
 Next, follows a procession by men and women, ladies, youths and kids in traditional costumes along the gallery in honour of the elders in the line up, normally three rounds depending on the length of the longhouse.
 One outcome of this procession is the anointing of a kumang (princess) and a keeling (prince).
 After this, some of the procession participants may go for the tuak contained in several medium-sized jar (kebok or pasu) after paying a token of their appreciation to the respective owners who are normally expert brewers.
 This tuak is normally the pure liquid from the glutinous rice which tastes sweet but it contains a high concentration of alcohol.
-Tuak is normally drank after food, just like grape wine.
-Some foods and drinks have been served for all presents.
-Rice cakes are eaten as desserts.